angelvino/Recipe-page/README.md

 # Recipe-page
-A recipe page built using  HTML,CSS
+A recipe page built using  HTML,CSS which displays Prepararion time,Ingredients,Instruction and Nutrition value of the recipe.